-In February of 2018, whilst canvassing an ongoing operation in West Palm Beach (Florida), ARM investigators stumbled upon a suspicious property which appeared to assimilate animal slaughter operations.
+In February of 2018, while canvassing an ongoing operation in West Palm Beach (Florida), ARM investigators stumbled upon a suspicious property which appeared to assimilate animal slaughter operations.

-After promptly enquiring about purchasing animals for human consumption, ARM entered the rear of the dilapidated property following an invite by the business owner, Ricardo Cabrera (Ricky).
-Once there investigators shed witness to a variety of animals living in barren and desolate conditions.
+After promptly enquiring about purchasing animals for human consumption, ARM entered the dilapidated property’s rear following an invite by the business owner, Ricardo Cabrera (Ricky).
+Once there, investigators shed witness to a variety of animals living in barren and desolate conditions.
 Animals deprived of necessary water or food and express signs of sickness and disease exist amongst dead and decaying animals.

-Multiple visits to the property revealed horrific living conditions, short of horror scenes, with pigs who are locked inside of metal horse trailers for unknown lengths of time.
-These pigs were never documented with having food or water and lived in the crammed trailer, whose walls were heavily splattered in blood from previously killed animals.
-Inside, the pigs are shot in the and stabbed, then dragged to their infinite deaths in the butcher area whilst their companions witness the entire torture and torment.
+Multiple visits to the property revealed horrific living conditions, short of horror scenes, with pigs locked inside of metal horse trailers for unknown lengths of time.
+These pigs were never documented with having food or water and lived in the cramped trailer with walls heavily splattered in blood from previously killed animals.
+Inside, the pigs are shot in the and stabbed, then dragged to their countless deaths in the butcher area while their companions witness the entire torture and torment.

-Operating on an abundant demand and supply, Rancho Cabrera was attending animal auctions once a week and purchasing an average of 1,500 birds per week.
+Operating on sufficient demand and supply, Rancho Cabrera was attending animal auctions once a week and purchasing an average of 1,500 birds per week.

-Following ARM’s undercover operations upon, what became titled as Rancho Cabrera, brutal crimes against animals were documented, which included, but were not limited to the following;
+Following ARM’s undercover operations upon, what became titled as Rancho Cabrera, brutal crimes against animals documented included, but were not limited to the following;

-Animals are killed inhumanely and are not being rendered insensible to pain prior to slaughter.
+Animals are killed inhumanely and are not being rendered insensible to pain before slaughter.

 Animals are being contained inhumanely in cramped living conditions and cages, some unable to move freely or stand up.

-Animals are being shot with small calibre guns or stabbed inhumanely, prior to being dragged to the butcher area.
+Animals are being shot with small caliber guns or stabbed inhumanely, prior to being dragged to the butcher area.

 Animals are hung up alive on metal hooks, before being deemed insensible to pain.

-One of the most shocking components of Rancho Cabrera, that sets apart from the 140 illegal animal slaughter farms which ARM has closed down to date, revealed customers being allowed to slaughter their own animals.
-This has never before been witnessed.
+One of the most shocking components of Rancho Cabrera that sets apart from the 140 illegal animal slaughter farms which ARM has closed down to date revealed customers being allowed to slaughter the animals they purchased, something never before witnessed.

-Whilst already operating as an unregistered, unlicensed and unregulated slaughter operation, animals were subjected immensely inhumane handling, killing and butchering.
-All of the animals slaughtered for human consumption, were documented in a gross violation of the humane slaughter act (FL State Statute 828.24(2)).
-On no occasion ARM investigators capture any of the animals being killed, being rendered insensible to pain prior to slaughtering.
-On one occasion, a goat was pierced in its back legs and strung upside on metal hooks prior to having its throat cut.
+While already operating as an unregistered, unlicensed and unregulated slaughter operation, animals suffered immensely inhumane handling, killing and butchering.
+All of the animals slaughtered for human consumption documented were in a gross violation of the humane slaughter act (FL State Statute 828.24(2)).
+On no occasion, ARM investigators capture any of the animals killed, without being rendered insensible to pain before slaughter.
+On one time, a goat was pierced in its back legs and strung upside on metal hooks before having its throat cut.

-On May 11th, 2018, ARM met with Palm Beach Law enforcement and the State Attorneys office where charges were presented.
+On May 11th, 2018, ARM met with Palm Beach Law enforcement and the State Attorneys office to discuss the charges.

-Along with ARM’s investigative and the assistance of other local, state and federal agencies, Rancho Cabrera and the illegal slaughtering and animal cruelty activities, are now shut down.
-This has since become one of the most successful animal cruelty cases of 2018
+Along with ARM’s investigative and the assistance of other local, state, and federal agencies, Rancho Cabrera and the illegal slaughtering and animal cruelty activities, are now shut down, making this case one of the most successful animal cruelty cases of 2018.